MicrosoftDocs/windows-dev-docs/hub/apps/develop/smart-app-control/code-signing-for-smart-app-control.md

 Code can be signed with any certificate, but Smart App Control only considers certificates issued by trusted providers.
 For information about how to obtain a code signing certificate from a trusted provider, see [Manage code signing certificates](/windows-hardware/drivers/dashboard/code-signing-cert-manage#get-or-renew-a-code-signing-certificate)

-## Sign your app with Azure Code Signing
+## Sign your app with Trusted Signing

-[Azure Code Signing](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/azure-code-signing-democratizing-trust-for-developers-and/ba-p/3604669) is the preferred way to sign your app.
-Azure Code Signing is currently in private preview.
+[Trusted Signing](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/trusted-signing-is-in-public-preview/ba-p/4103457) (formerly Azure Code Signing) is the preferred way to sign your app.
+Trusted Signing is currently in public preview.

 ## Sign your app with signtool.exe